Miles Davis, 2022

 Davis is remembered in Rolling Stone as “the most revered jazz trumpeter of all time” who left an indelible mark on anyone he touched with his music.
 For these reasons and more, Davis is one of the three iconic artists to be enshrined at Merriweather through the stellar work of Bernard Pras.

 MEET THE ARTIST:

-For these sculptures of Robert Plant, Miles Davis, and Dolly Parton, Pras gathered materials from Howard County Alfa Ridge landfill and local thrift stores, and included elements donated by Columbia’s music schools.
-Merriweather’s longstanding focus on sustainability meshes beautifully with Pras’ art in these displays.
+For these sculptures of Robert Plant, Miles Davis, Dolly Parton, Jimmy Hendrix, Tina Turner, and Willie Nelson, Pras gathered materials from Howard County Alfa Ridge landfill and local thrift stores and included elements donated by Columbia’s music schools.
+Merriweather’s long standing focus on sustainability meshes beautifully with Pras’ art in these displays.

 At the sculpture reveal in 2022, Consul General of France, François Penguilly said, “Each detail of Bernard Pras’s works is an invitation to a poetic exploration where one wonders about the history of the object and its possible connections with the work represented.
 One could spend hours gazing at each portrait, identifying all the little bits and pieces that make up a portrait subject’s facial features, hair, body, and clothing.”

 Born in 1952 in Roumazières, France, Pras trained at the Ecole des Beaux-Arts in Toulouse where he became inspired by Salvador Dali, Edvard Munch, Hiroshige, and Giuseppe Arcimboldo.
 A painter, sculptor, and photographer, Pras lives and works in Montreuil, near Paris.